 Plant for the Climate You Have

 We’re past the point of pretending.
 Summers are hotter.
 Droughts are longer.
-The plants my mother bought from her local nursery in 1985 are not the plants I should be buying in 2026.
-The garden that worked for her requires twice the irrigation today to look the same.
+The plants that filled every conventional nursery lot a few decades ago are not the plants I should be buying in 2026 — the thirsty bedding annuals and lawn-and-foundation shrubs that came with the assumption of a hose.
+A garden built on that assumption now needs twice the irrigation to look the same.
 The smart move is to plant differently.

 These twelve plants are my standard palette for climate-resilient gardens in temperate North America.
 They’re a mix of edibles, medicinals, ornamentals, and pollinator workhorses.
 Each survives extended dry spells once established.
 Several thrive in the kind of poor, well-drained soil where everything else struggles.